Medical Assistance for People Who Are Age 65 or Older or People Who Are Blind or Have a Disability

 Continuing Disability Review

 People certified disabled by SMRT need a continuing disability review every one to seven years.
 Disability standards are different for children and adults, so at age 18, a child must be evaluated under the adult standards.
-Newborns certified disabled due to a low-birth weight must be reviewed prior to age one.
+Newborns certified disabled due to a low birth weight must be reviewed before age one.

 Additional SMRT Referrals: